J-81/GeneLab_Data_Processing-1/RNAseq/Pipeline_GL-DPPD-7101_Versions/GL-DPPD-7101-E.md

   --phred33 \
   --illumina \ # if adapters are not illumina, replace with adapters used --output_dir /path/to/TrimGalore/output/directory \
-  --paired \ # only for PE studies, remove this parameter if raw data are SE sample1_R1_raw.fastq.gz sample1_R2_raw.fastq.gz sample2_R1_raw.fastq.gz sample2_R2_raw.fastq.gz
+  --paired \ # only for PE studies, remove this paramater if raw data are SE sample1_R1_raw.fastq.gz sample1_R2_raw.fastq.gz sample2_R1_raw.fastq.gz sample2_R2_raw.fastq.gz
 # if SE, replace the last line with only the forward reads (R1) of each sample